backjonas/scalable/3-jodel/REPORT.md

 Performance test scripts can be found in the `k6scripts` directory.

 They require a running application to function, and additionally they require changing the `externalIP` variable in each test (see *Accessing the application* above).
+For the POST tests, this variable should be the external IP of the jodel-api, and for the GET tests this should be the external IP of the jodel-ui.

 The tests can be run with
 ```
 k6 run test_name.js
 ```

+For testing the scaling of the application,

 ## Application structure